jmmaa/mizuki/README.md

 # Mizuki

-A javascript library for helping you build your own pagination
+A javascript library to make your own pagination

 ### yarn